Matix-Media/PickleViewer/versions/0.7.6/README.md

 If you need help, look at the Menu.
 Click on Help > Help.
 There you have your beautiful help! :D

 If you want to use the program in debug/wait mode you need to start the program via command line, add the parameter --wait and there you go.

+You can also force a update with the command line parameter --update